indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 [Multiple](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project) [resources](https://medium.com/@preslavrachev/what-s-with-the-50-72-rule-8a906f61f09c "What’s with the 50/72 rule?") advise to follow the 50/72 rule.
 It says that your title line should be 50 characters or less and you should wrap lines in the message body around the 72 character mark.
-Although, I don't think this is a hard requirement but it has its merits.
+Although, I don't think this is a hard requirement, it has its merits.
 A short title forces you to give a brief overview.
 Limiting the line length in your body [greatly improves readability of text](https://baymard.com/blog/line-length-readability "Readability: the Optimal Line Length").

 [Use imperative style for commit summary](https://chris.beams.io/posts/git-commit/#imperative).
 Instead of writing *Adding/added support for markdown*, use *Add support for markdown*.
 Git's generated commits use this convention too.

 Think of the subject line not as what you did, but what this commit will do if it is applied to my history.
 For example, this commit will *add support for markdown*.
 When reviewing a pull request or merging branches, you can have a look at the summary of the commits and read them as follows: if I accept commit `bc43a2d`, then this will *remove unused variables in controller*.